ASTR 1210 (O'Connell) Study Guide

 by the European Space Agency and used a complicated

 gravity-assist flybys of the Earth and Mars in order to achieve

 the velocity needed to rendezvous with the comet.
-It has been
+It orbited the

-warm-up/cool-down phases, and has delivered a massive amount of
+phases, and has delivered a massive amount of high-resolution imaging

 nucleus has a remarkable double-lobed shape, more extreme than

 any other yet studied.
 See the image at the right (click for